SirivellaAnjani/IBM-Capstone-Project/Module-1/README.md

 [1-Jobs_API.ipynb](1-Jobs_API.ipynb)
 - Run this notebook to create a clean JSON file of job postings

+**Important: Run 1-Jobs_API.ipynb first, as we later reference the json object created here**

 [2-Collecting_Jobs_data_Using_API-Questions.ipynb](2-Collecting_Jobs_data_Using_API-Questions.ipynb)
 - Run to collect jobs based on parameters